Log in

 Any failure to comply with the above requirement and inform those to whom it may concern immediately, will be regarded as a continued act of piracy and an injunction will be applied for to prevent any further breach of copyright.
 A claim for costs and exemplary damages will also be made."

-But we quickly found that CAFFUK hadn't truly 'registered' any trademark with the UK Intellectual Property Office.
+But CAFFUK hadn't really 'registered' any trademark with the UK Intellectual Property Office.

 A CAFFUK representative had in fact applied for trademark registration (not 'copyright protection') of its 'Union Jack and crown' logo.
 The proposed trademark had been published by the Intellectual Property Office (IPO) for possible objection, and was still open for objection.

-We invited CAFFUK to undertake not to repeat the threats, but as they didn't, it was decided to oppose the trademark application.
-We also had to continue defensively monitoring the CAFFUK websites.
+Our lawyers explained the situation to the CAFFUK representative and invited him to undertake not to repeat the threats, but as he didn't do that, it was decided to oppose the trademark application.

 After another hearing the appeal was also unsuccessful, so trademark registration of the CAFFUK logo was refused.

-Having been responsible for the original 'exemplary damages' threats and having been aware of the trademark dispute throughout, the CAFFUK committee then informed us that the legally-enforceable costs awarded against their declared representative were no concern of theirs.
+Having made the original 'exemplary damages' threats and having presumably authorised and funded the trademark application, the CAFFUK committee then informed us that the legally-enforceable costs awarded against their 'Secretary-General' were no concern of theirs.

 Their representative also refused to pay, and finally made two attempts through the courts to block recovery of the debt.
-He was again unsuccessful, and the awarded costs were recovered in full by enforcement action, along with the additional court and enforcement costs.
+He was again unsuccessful, and the awarded costs were recovered in full by High Court Enforcement Officers, along with the additional court and enforcement costs.

 References and notes